davisagli/eye/README.rst

 At this point Eye has been tested on Python 2.6.

-Eye has a few dependencies including the Pyramid web framework.
+Eye has a few dependencies.
 Therefore it's recommended to install it in a virtualenv or buildout to keep it isolated from other software on your system.

 Assuming you have virtualenv installed, the following commands will install Eye::